apache/servicemix/examples/camel/camel-sql/README.txt

 To uninstall the example, enter one of the following commands in the ServiceMix console:

-  features:uninstall examples-camel-sql-derby
+  feature:uninstall examples-camel-sql-derby
 or
-  features:uninstall examples-camel-sql-h2
+  feature:uninstall examples-camel-sql-h2
 or
-  features:uninstall examples-camel-sql-pgsql
+  feature:uninstall examples-camel-sql-pgsql
 or
-  osgi:uninstall <bundle_id>
+  bundle:uninstall <bundle_id>

 Viewing the Log Entries